-To differentiate between successful ageing and normal ageing, we first need to define these two terms.
-Normal ageing is defined as the normal decline in physical, social, and cognitive functioning with age.
-Scientists now aim to accomplish successful ageing, which is defined as little or no age related decrement in physiological and cognitive functioning.
+To differentiate between successful aging and normal aging, we first need to define these two terms.
+Normal aging is defined as the normal decline in physical, social, and cognitive functioning with age.
+Scientists now aim to accomplish successful aging, which is defined as little or no age-related decrement in physiological and cognitive functioning.

-Successful ageing can be accomplished by the absence or avoidance of disease and the risk factors for disease, by the maintenance of physical and cognitive functioning, and by maintaining autonomy and social integration.
-Recently, psychosocial elements were added to the definition of successful ageing.
+Successful aging can be accomplished by the absence or avoidance of disease and the risk factors for disease, by the maintenance of physical and cognitive functioning, and by maintaining autonomy and social integration.
+Recently, psychosocial elements were added to the definition of successful aging.

-The main elements of successful ageing can be tabulated as follows:
+The main elements of successful aging can be tabulated as follows: